 Both of the stores have the same purpose: they provide a platform for users to look for apps or games and download them.
 This does not mean, however, that they work the same.
 In this chapter of the ASO guide, we will go through the history, the key differences and algorithms of both stores.

 With the frequent use of mobile phones, the app industry started booming.
 In this manner, the Apple App Store saw an increase in the number of apps from 800 since its launch in 2008 to 2.2 million in 2019 (Source Business of Apps ).
 Similarly, the number of apps available on Google Play has reached 3,6 million in March 2018.
 It is clear that the competition on the market is strong.
 This is leading up to the next point:

 If you want to grow your mobile business, you need to be fast and agile when it comes to App Store Optimization.

 Trends in 2019

-By now, apps with high crash rates and rare app updates are considered bad quality and therefore have lower rankings.
-Frequently updated apps that people use more often are rewarded and appear higher in search results.
+By now, apps with high crash rates and infrequent app updates are considered low quality and therefore have lower rankings.
+Frequently updated apps that people use more often are rewarded and appear higher in the app store search results.

-That’s why it is essential to have an efficient app management.
+That’s why it is essential to have an efficient app management tool.
 Tools such as App Radar help you monitor the changes and prepare updates with less work and more impact.

 One of the main differences between App Store and Google Play involve the publishing aspect.

-Whereas Google Play allows you to publish updates and make changes with virtually no time delay, each app on the Apple App Store has to undergo a review process.
+Google Play allows you to publish updates and make changes with virtually no time delay.
+But every app on the Apple App Store has to undergo a review process.
 The review cycle usually takes up to 24 hours and involves checking the technical, content and design aspects.
 Apps on Google Play are reviewed usually after the app is launched.